• About Us

 Pumpkin Shakshuka

-If you go to every household in Tunisia, they would tell you that they make Shakshuka AT LEAST once a week for either lunch or dinner.
+If you go to every household in Tunisia, they would tell you that they make Shakshouka AT LEAST once a week for either lunch or dinner.
 It is a staple!
 Regardless of the origin, it is a delicious dish worth making, over and over again.

 Tunisian Pumpkin Shakshuka

-My all-time favorite is the pumpkin Shakshuka.
+My all-time favorite is the pumpkin Shakshouka.
 This dish is relatively easy and requires only one pot which is a huge bonus point.
 It is creamy, warm, and cozy — perfect for the chilly months coming ahead.

 This dish can be vegetarian if you remove the dried meat “Gaddid”.
 It is usually served with a fresh baguette.
 For a healthier option, make sure you use whole grain bread instead.